 H.264 and H.265 4K Video Recording

-An enhanced video processing system allows video to be captured in cinema- and production- optimized DCI 4K (4096 x 2160) at 60 fps and a bitrate of 100 Mbps.
-The Phantom 4 Pro also supports the H.265 video codec at 30 fps in 4K resolution.
-For a given bitrate, H.265 doubles the amount of image processing as H.264, resulting in significantly enhanced image quality from a more efficient compression.
+An enhanced video processing system allows video to be captured in cinema- and production- optimized DCI 4K (4096 x 2160) at 60 fps and a bit rate of 100 Mbps.
+The Phantom 4 Advanced+ also supports the H.265 video codec at 30 fps in 4K resolution.
+For a given bit rate, H.265 doubles the amount of image processing as H.264, resulting in significantly enhanced image quality from a more efficient compression.
 Record in the high dynamic range D-log mode to make the most of this image data for color grading.

 High Resolution Lens

-The Phantom 4 Pro camera has an aerial-optimized f/2.8 wide-angle lens with a 24 mm equivalent focal length.
+The Phantom 4 Advanced+ camera has an aerial-optimized f/2.8 wide-angle lens with a 24mm-equivalent focal length.
 It features eight elements — two aspherical — arranged in seven groups that fit into a smaller, more compact frame.
 Its images are consistently detailed with low distortion and low dispersion, ensuring that photos and videos are sharp and vivid.

 Capturing objects moving at high speed has always been a challenge for flying cameras using an electronic shutter.
-This is why the Phantom 4 Pro is the first DJI Phantom to use a mechanical shutter and a large-aperture prime lens.
-A maximum mechanical shutter speed of 1/2000-second eliminates motion blur and "jello effect" caused by shooting a fast moving object with a rolling electronic shutter.
-The electronic shutter has also been improved with a max shutter speed of 1/8000-second, and a there is Burst Mode shoot capable of shooting 14 fps at 20 megapixels to catch the perfect moment.
+This is why the Phantom 4 Advanced+ uses a mechanical shutter and a large-aperture prime lens.
+A maximum mechanical shutter speed of 1/2000-second eliminates motion blur and "jello effect" caused by shooting a fast-moving object with a rolling electronic shutter.
+The electronic shutter has also boasts a max speed of 1/8000-second, and a there is a Burst Mode capable of shooting 14 fps at 20 megapixels to catch the perfect moment.